 I believe in romance.
-I don’t care how that sounds.
-If you’d asked me a year ago, when I was in the depths of dating hell… well, things were different.
+I know how that sounds.
+But if you’d asked me a year ago, when I was in the depths of dating hell… well, things were different.
 I believed that ‘better’ had to be out there, but I couldn’t see any tangible way to find it.
 It was a time when the only potential partners I seemed to encounter were the ones with ‘too much emotional baggage’ to really date, simply too cowardly to be vulnerable.
 Prospective partners fluctuated between entirely unavailable and actively quite problematic.
 I get it, though.
 It’s tough.
 The world is scary, everyone is time pressed… Plenty of us choose to be frightened over the possibility of discovering something satisfying, if emotionally risky.
 We all make our choices in this regard.

 We spent time together, got to know each other, and now we are happily in a relationship.
-Sure, this story of our meeting would have no significance if he’d turned out to be wrong for me.
+Sure, this story of our meeting would have no significance if they’d turned out to be wrong for me.
 Instead it feels profound — bigger than any one person can be, than any explicable reasoning can provide.
 That’s the nature of a great love.

 They are interested in the real you and vice versa